Russia christens cathedral — without Putin, Stalin mosaics | DW | 14.06.2020

 Russia has a long-standing tradition of constructing Orthodox military cathedrals in honor of the armed forces, Gerasimov said.

-Construction of the church cost 6 billion roubles (86 million dollars, €76 billion), according to local media reports.
+Construction of the church cost 6 billion roubles ($86 million, €76 billion), according to local media reports.

 mvb/rc (dpa, Reuters)